phpactor/phpactor/doc/reference/configuration.rst

 Enable or disable the ``worse_parameter`` completor.

-Completion for method or function parameters
+Completion for method or function parameters.

 **Default**: ``true``